ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 If there is a requirement to utilise the local Administrator account in an on-premises environment, Microsoft provides Local Administrator Password Solution (LAPS), an Active Directory integrated Access Control List (ACL) protected password management tool.

-LAPS allows system administrators the ability to set a different, random password for the common local administrator account on each computer in the domain and store the password for the computer’s local administrator account in Active Directory, secured in a confidential attribute in the computer’s corresponding Active Directory object.
+LAPS allows system administrators the ability to set a different, random password for the common local administrator account on each computer in the domain and store the password for the computer's local administrator account in Active Directory, secured in a confidential attribute in the computer's corresponding Active Directory object.

 Table 129 Local Administrator Design Decisions for all agencies and implementation types.